SECTION ONE - DEBIAN AND LINUX MINT DEBIAN EDITION

 - testing is not about bleeding-edge software (the apps can be fairly updated but hardly will be the latest&greatest)

-1.c) - sid aka unstable this is the true debian rolling release; sid will never be released, it will be always in permanent development, it's from there that (once certain criteria are met) the pkgs migrate to testing and then build (when the right time is due) the next stable release.
+1.c) - sid aka unstable this is the true Debian rolling release; sid will never be released, it will be always in permanent development, it's from there that (once certain criteria are met) the packages migrate to testing and then build (when the right time is due) the next stable release.
+Sid is the acronym of Still In Development and is also the name of the young boy always breaking his toys in Toy Story.
+This is self explanatory, isn't it?

 - - due to it's unpredictable nature, there's a few good practices to keep when running a sid-based system: